 The current North Pier theatre is actually the third theatre on the pier.
 The first being the Indian Pavilion that sadly suffered a fire in 1921 the replacement also suffered a fire after only 17 years.
 The current theatre was built in 1939 and can seat 1500 people.
 This theatre nearly burnt down in 1985 but an entertainer noticed the blaze when he was leaving the theatre!

-Today the theatre hosts many summer shows such as the Joe Longthorne, QEII - Queen and Freddie Mercury Tribute Show, and Five Star Swing among many others.
+Today the theatre hosts many summer shows and pantos such as the Wizard of OZ, Joe Longthorne, QEII - Queen and Freddie Mercury Tribute Show, and Five Star Swing among many others.

 The original bar opened in the 1960's and was redeveloped in the early 1980's.
 These days the entertainment is hosted by Joey Blower every Saturday and Sunday.
-The bar also hosts the Search for a Star Sunday competition from May to October.
-The judges will be local celebrities including Bobby Ball and Casey Lee Jolley (from Coronation Street).
+This is an Adult velue.
 This a great venu to enjoy a fun afternoon or evening throught the season there is someting going on in this lively bar.

 The North Pier is a wide promenade deck that is built for promenading and relaxing on.
 It is still in its original Victorian Glory and hasn't been over commercialized.
 While you will find the odd show and a bar at each end the main deck is beautifully uncluttered.
 Unfortunate the train that used to travel along the pier is no longer running, one day it may return.
 During 2008 season Mike Lovell's 6-IN-A-BAR Dixieland Jazz Band with Rosie will be performing for FREE in the Sun Lounge.